-I am proud to work for this What could this organisation do better to help you be successful? organisati 🔻 Nothing 5 Can't think of anything.
+What could this organisation do better to help you be successful?
+I am proud to work for this organisati Nothing 5 Can't think of anything.
 4 Could provide more training and qualifications.
-4 1.
-The Shire needs a permanent uniform that everyone need to stick to and wear during work hours.
+4 The Shire needs a permanent uniform that everyone need to stick to and wear during work hours.
 As a local government, we need to keep our appearance and image professional and wearing our uniform will set a nice image to the Organisation.
-2. I think staff needs not constant but refresher training or regular training on work environment eg, health training.
+I think staff needs not constant but refresher training or regular training on work environment eg, health training.
 Working in a small community is hard but should not be hard if we all work together for 1 goal and that is to better our community and provide service to the community.
 I have seen staff in the office take personally feelings that may have been caused at home or after work hours into work and have created a barriers which I believe creating an unhealthy work environment.
-3. We need to look into a way that will allow us to better manage incoming items to keep track of what is received.
+We need to look into a way that will allow us to better manage incoming items to keep track of what is received.
 I also think we need to have some kind of register/ inventory list of what is being taken from the depo to keep track of what is going out and who it has been assigned to.
-This will us keep track of tools better and give us an idea of what is the life spam of tools and how do we mange them in terms of use. and is the me span of tools and not us the mange them in terms of aser 4.
+This will us keep track of tools better and give us an idea of what is the life spam of tools and how do we mange them in terms of use.
 I think a certain boundary needs to be set between outside workers and inside workers.
 Lately outside worker has been having/showing constant demands and persistent request without taking a step back and taking into account the work load and priorities of office staff.
 This implies to ordering item and tools.
 They need to understand the process of ordering and take into account the freight service to the IOT.
 This has result to unexpected budging into the office and asking about the same thing over and over again.
 5 fair team works 4 pay rise.
 5 more jobs 4 stop criticizing and accept the fact that not everybody is the same, instead, give positive encouragements that could change a person's approach towards work ethic.
-5 Staff should be more accountable or responsible for their own action, stop dealing with $personal\ matters\ on\ company\ time,\ stop\ time\ wasting,\ interrupting\ other\ staff\ members$ when everyone is expected to work, stop attending to personal matters too often and too long during work hours, stop excessive use of company resources for personal reasons/gains, stop getting too involved in other organisation business, encourage high level of service when dealing with customers when represent the Shire for example self $$ presentation, proud to wear uniforms.
+5 Staff should be more accountable or responsible for their own action, stop dealing with personal matters on company time, stop time wasting, interrupting other staff members when everyone is expected to work, stop attending to personal matters too often and too long during work hours, stop excessive use of company resources for personal reasons/gains, stop getting too involved in other organisation business, encourage high level of service when dealing with customers when represent the Shire for example self presentation, proud to wear uniforms.
 3